Generated at: 2026-05-16 10:55:55

 Maintain Data Quality

-Customer information is updated daily alongside sales activities.
-Information regarding "current status" is particularly important; if this information is not updated and slips through, correct information will not reach the representative, leading to wasteful sales activities.
+Customer information is updated daily as sales activities progress.
+Information regarding "current status" is particularly important; if this information is not updated and falls through the cracks, accurate information will not reach the representatives, leading to wasteful sales activities.

 Maintaining the quality of customer data is a crucial element for sales efficiency.